-The Group's lease liabilities amounted to $\cancel{P}2,758.9$ million, and $\cancel{P}2,763.0$ million as at December 31, 2021 and 2020, respectively (see Note 25).
+The Group's lease liabilities amounted to P2,758.9 million, and P2,763.0 million as at December 31, 2021 and 2020, respectively (see Note 25).

 Estimation of Refund Liabilities.
 The Group uses two-year average historical return and discount data to estimate the refund liabilities.
 These percentages are applied to determine the expected value of the variable consideration.
 Estimates of expected returns and volume discounts are sensitive to changes in circumstances and the Group's past experience regarding returns and discount entitlements may not be representative of customers' actual returns and discount entitlements in the future.
-Any significant changes in experience as compared to historical return pattern will impact the expected return and volume discounts annually and refund liabilities are adjusted accordingly.
-As at December 31, 2021 and 2020, the amount recognized as refund liabilities for the expected returns and volume discounts are \$303.9 million and \$279.7 million, respectively (see Note 15).
+Any significant changes in experience as compared to historical return pattern will impact the expected return percentages estimated by the Group.
+The Group updates its assessment of expected return and volume discounts annually and refund liabilities are adjusted accordingly.
+As at December 31, 2021 and 2020, the amount recognized as refund liabilities for the expected returns and volume discounts are ₱303.9 million and ₱279.7 million, respectively (see Note 15).